Completing the Mitchell Scholarship Application

 Checking the box is equivalent to an e-signature.
 The applicant will not be able to submit the application unless the applicant checks the box.

-2) We will ask that institutional endorsement letters explicitly include the following statement:
+2) We will require that institutional endorsement letter writers check a box to attest to the following statement:

 "I am knowledgeable regarding the institutional practices of [name of institution] in connection with applications for the Mitchell Scholarship.
-To the best of my knowledge and belief, [name of institution] has provided no editorial review of the applicant's [or applicant's name] essay."
+To the best of my knowledge and belief, [name of institution] has provided no editorial review of the applicant's [or applicant's name] essay nor recommended reviewers from outside this institution."

 Technical Difficulties: Tips on How To Resolve